BiEchi/WechAt/doc/Proposal.md

 ● A **chat_session** is the group chat session among random number of users (more than two user).
 It has a **unique id** and random **name**.

 ● A **message** is a message from a user to a group chat or a private chat, which might have either the **private session i**d or the **session id**.
 Each message has the **time** and **content**; also, it can be traced to **sender**, and message can have **status**.

-### Assumptions

-1. One product can only be created by one Chat_user, but a Chat_user may create multiple product or not.
-2. One Chat_user can have multiple Msg histories which belongs to his chat.
-3. One Msg history can only belong to one Chat_user.
-4. Chat_user can see multiple post, but one post can only posted by one chat_user.

 ## Dataset Schema